Part 3: From Editing Files to Managing Versions¶

 - A recoverable state

 A documentation state is the complete, versioned snapshot of your documentation at a specific commit.
+Not a single file.
+Not a paragraph.
+The entire documentation system as it existed at that moment in history.

 View the history of documentation states:

-Each entry in git log represents a distinct documentation state — a moment when someone made a deliberate, recorded change.
+Each entry in git log represents a distinct documentation state, a moment when someone made a deliberate, recorded change.

 Compare your current working state with the last commit:

-This command shows exactly how the current state differs from the previous one — line by line, addition by addition, deletion by deletion.
+This command shows exactly how the current state differs from the previous one, line by line, addition by addition, deletion by deletion.

 Thinking in states changes how you approach editing.
 Instead of asking "Did I update the file?" you begin asking "What new state am I creating?"
 That question aligns documentation work with how software releases are versioned and managed.